Where do I start?

 Do hearing aids come with a warranty?

 At Family Hearing Practice, we have a 45-day trial period with all of our hearing aids.
-If you decide for any reason that you would like to exchange or return your hearing aids, you may do so within that 45-day period.
+If you decide for any reason that you would like to exchange or return your hearing aids, you may do so within that 45-day span.

 Additionally, hearing aids come with a manufacturer warranty (usually 2 to 3 years) that covers any repairs or modifications needed for that hearing aid during the designated period.